PowerDNS/pdns/docs/guides/basic-database.rst

 If this is not the output you get, remove ``+short`` to see the full output so you can find out what went wrong.
 The first problem could be that PowerDNS has a :ref:`packet-cache` and a :ref:`query-cache` for performance reasons.
 If you see old, or no, data right after changing records, wait for :ref:`setting-cache-ttl`, :ref:`setting-negquery-cache-ttl`, :ref:`setting-query-cache-ttl`, or :ref:`setting-zone-cache-refresh-interval` to expire before testing.

-Now, run ``pdnsutil zone edit example.com`` and try to add a few more records, and query them with dig to make sure they work.
+Now, run ``pdnsutil zone edit example.com`` (or ``pdnsutil edit-zone example.com`` prior to version 5.0) and try to add a few more records, and query them with dig to make sure they work.

 You now have a working database driven nameserver!